 Captive Breeding Programs: Which Shade o...

-The Red Apes of Bukit —How Ethical is Orangutan Tourism?
-After 2 days flying across the world, we finally arrived!
-We were now few miles away from where some of the last Sumatran orangutans survive.
-Maybe a mother and her infant were even peeping through the canopy across the river right when we were opening the door of […]
+The Red Apes of Bukit βHow Ethical is Orangutan Tourism?
+After two days of flying across the world, we finally arrived!
+We were now a few miles away from where some of the last Sumatran orangutans are surviving.
+Maybe a mother and her infant were even peeping through the canopy across the river right when [β¦]

 Wearing a Face Mask when Visiting Great ...

 I am going to visit great apes in the wild (chimpanzees, orangutans or gorillas).
 Should I wear a face mask?
 Yes, you should.
-IUCN’s experts recommend as a best practice that all visitors, including staff, tourists and researchers, who approach to a distance of 10 meters (33 feet) or less from wild great apes wear surgical […]
+According to the recommendations of experts at the International Union for Conservation of Nature (IUCN), it is advised that all individuals, including staff, tourists, and researchers, who come within a distance of 10 [β¦]

 Protecting the Elusive Peruvian Bear